Flebogamma® 5% DIF

 Individuals receiving Flebogamma 5% DIF for the first time or being restarted on the product after a treatment hiatus of more than 8 weeks may be at a higher risk for the development of fever, chills, nausea, and vomiting.
 Careful monitoring of recipients and adherence to recommendations regarding dosage and administration may reduce the risk of these types of events.

-Because Flebogamma 5% DIF is made from human plasma, it may carry a risk of transmitting infectious agents, eg, viruses, and, theoretically, the Creutzfeldt-Jakob disease (CJD) agent.
+Because Flebogamma 5% DIF is made from human plasma, it may carry a risk of transmitting infectious agents, eg, viruses, the variant Creutzfeldt-Jakob disease (vCJD) agent, and, theoretically, the Creutzfeldt-Jakob disease (CJD) agent.
 This also applies to unknown or emerging viruses and other pathogens.
 No cases of transmission of viral diseases or CJD have been associated with the use of Flebogamma 5% DIF.

 Periodic monitoring of renal function and urine output is particularly important in patients judged to be at increased risk of developing acute renal failure.
 Assess renal function, including measurement of BUN and serum creatinine, before the initial infusion of Flebogamma 5% DIF and at appropriate intervals thereafter.